Click the chart to explore the data

 In 1992, the Thai government ratified the UN Convention on the Rights of the Child (CRC).
 Since then, there have been major improvements for children.
 However, children in Thailand still face a number of challenges.
 Many children have missed out on the benefits of Thailand’s development – particularly the children of ethnic minorities, migrants and those living in poverty.

 According to the Children’s Rights in the Workplace Index, companies operating in or sourcing from Thailand should exercise moderate due diligence.
-Thailand scores 4.41/10, due primarily to challenges with child labour and working conditions for parents and caregivers.
+Thailand scores 3.9 out of 10, due primarily to challenges with child labour and working conditions for parents and caregivers.
 To respect and support children’s rights in the workplace, businesses should:

 Contribute to the elimination of child labour